 Dave Roberts serves as skipper in the dugout these days.
 In his first season, Roberts took a team fraught with injuries to the NLCS.
 The goal for his second season is to exceed these results and bring Los Angeles back to the World Series.
 The talent on his roster only adds to his confidence.
 Big names such as Yasiel Puig, Joc Pederson, and Yasmani Grandal are starters for this team.
 Dodgers fans were excited by the play of 2nd baseman Logan Forsythe last season and look forward to a repeat of those stats in 2018.
 Young 1st baseman Cody Bellinger exploded onto the scene last year to become an everyday player and has cemented that status early on this year.
 However, the standout star on this team is starting pitcher Clayton Kershaw.
 Racking up seven all-star appearances, three NL Cy Young Awards, a Triple Crown in 2011, and NL MVP in 2014, this threat from the mound scares every batter he faces.
 After an injury-filled 2016 season, Kershaw returned to his old form, going 18-4 with a 2.31 ERA and 202 strikeouts on his was to his first World Series appearance.

 While the Dodgers did make it to the game’s greatest stage, they came up one win short of a championship.
 Falling to the Houston Astros in a decisive game seven by a score of 5-1, LA has regrouped in the offseason and are ready to make another run to the Fall Classic.
-They will do so with the help of Manny Machado.
-A standout player in Baltimore for the past few seasons, Machado headed to the west coast mid-season in exchange for five players and hopes to make a big impact for this club both defensively (as a Gold Glove winning third baseman) and as a dangerous batter.
-Dodger fans are very excited about this major upgrade.
+They will do so without the help of Manny Machado.
+A standout player in both Baltimore and Los Angeles, his time with the Dodgers was short-lived as he opted for another California team in the San Diego Padres this offseason.

 While the current status of this team is World Series contender, this organization can always look to its past draw inspiration when times get tough.
 Fan favorites of this illustrious franchise include Sandy Koufax, Don Drysdale, Jackie Robinson, Roy Campanella, Duke Snyder, Don Sutton, Fernando Valenzuela, Orel Hersheiser, and Kirk Gibson.
 Also beloved by Dodgers fans are the legendary announcer Vin Scully and manager Tommy Lasorda.
 More information about the team can be found by clicking here.